dib-lab/2022-paper-branchwater-software/manuscript.md

 signature files were saved as individual gzipped JSON files (each containing 3 sketches), one file for each input run.

-The resulting catalog contains 767,277 metagenome data sets as of YYY, with the large majority being from human-associated microbiomes (Table
-@tbl:sra-types).
-The size of all sketches together is 7.5 TB, representing ZZZ PB of original files.
+The resulting catalog contains 767,277 metagenome data sets as of March 2022, with the majority annotated human-associated microbiomes (Table @tbl:sra-types).
+The size of all sketches together is 7.5 TB, containing approximately 375 billion hashes per k-mer size, representing 375 trillion k-mers from ZZZ PB of original files.
 The average sketch file size is 9.7 MB, and the median is 570kb.
 The largest 10,000 data sets comprise 30% of the total sketch sizes.

 | "Scientific Name" provided by submitter | distinct data sets |
 | --- | --- |